 Value of goods - Value shall be as per section 15 of CGST Act, as declared in tax invoice, bill of supply or delivery challan.
 The value should be inclusive of IGST, CGST, SGST and GST Compensation Cess, but exclusive of value of exempted goods-Explanation2to Rule 138(1) of CGST Rules.

-HSN Code - Four digits if annual turnover was above ₹5 crores and two digits if annual turnover is less than ₹5 crores.
-Minimum two digits mandatory.
+HSN Code - Six digits if annual turnover was above ₹5 crores and four digits if annual turnover is less than ₹5 crores.

 Reason for Transportation - Select one from following -